numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

   On Jan 13, 2021 drop support for Numpy 1.16 (initially released on Jan 13, 2019)
   On Jul 26, 2021 drop support for Numpy 1.17 (initially released on Jul 26, 2019)
   On Dec 26, 2021 drop support for Python 3.7 (initially released on Jun 27, 2018)
+  On Apr 14, 2023 drop support for Python 3.8 (initially released on Oct 14, 2019)

 Implementation